-Why not throw a Couples Valentine Party?!
+Why not throw a Couples Valentine Party this year?!
 Post may contain affiliate links.

 Planning parties is always much more fun and festive with others!
 This last month, my friend Corie and I threw a Couples Valentine Party for members of our church.
 The party had been decided on last minute and I wasn’t even planning to help but… thanks to a little encouragement from my friend, I accepted the task.